nu-tech-ethics/summer2024/pages/_assignments/_wip/identity06.md

 title: "Identity Journal 6"
 abbreviation: Journal 6
 type: identity
-due_date: 2024-01-23
+due_date: 2024-01-25
 ordering: 1
-draft: 1
+draft: 0
 ---

-Share your thoughts on the following:

-Part 1, at the beginning of class:

-There has been a lot going on— in the world and in class.
-How are you making sense of these moments?
-How are you feeling?

-Part 2, at the end of class:
+Think about your identities, your access to power and privilege, and your relationship with technology
+- How do the technologies you use reflect, embrace, reject, or encourage these sources of power and privilege (i.e., your identities)?
+- How does your proximity to the center of power and privilege impact how you interact with or think about these technologies?

+Map out your cultural wealth
+- Feel free to be as artistic as you’d like– use your computer, pen and paper, colors, whatever you have available!
-There has been a lot going on— in the world and in class.
-How are you making sense of these moments?
-How are you feeling? **How do you find and sustain hope?
-How do (or can) you embrace your community cultural wealth to disrupt instances and systems of oppression?**
+- How can you use your community cultural wealth to disrupt systems of harm?

+Remember: **Submit your *entry text* on Canvas.**